TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 It will take those zips, extract everything from them, set their and `file last modified` correctly, and put it in one big folder (or folders divided by a month) 🗄

 ## How to use:
-Since `v3.2.0`, `gpth` is interactive 🎉 - you don't need to type any complicated arguments - just get your zips, run it, and follow prompted instructions 💃
+Since `v3.2.0`, `gpth` is interactive 🎉 - you don't need to type any complicated arguments - just get your takeout, run gpth, and follow prompted instructions 💃

 If you want to run it on Synology, have problems with interactive, or just love cmd, look at ["Running manually with cmd"](#running-manually-with-cmd).
 Otherwise, just: